•The secret to cool bodies and glazes is a lot of testing.

 Casting recipes "recommend" water and deflocculant amounts.
 Quality recipes indicate what specific gravity the recommended water content produces.
 This is a very important concept since casting recipes do not travel well.
 Users "adapt" a recipe to their process.
 This is so, both because of all the variables between different production sites (e.g. water electrolytes, material moisture and solubles, temperature, mixing equipment, etc) but also because priorities differ.
 A factory places a much higher priority on using the highest possible specific gravity (to minimize mold wetting) and is prepared for the extra burden of slurry maintenance (they also have the powerful mixing equipment needed).
 A potter is likely willing to use a slip of lower specific gravity to benefit from the easier mixing and maintenance.
 A potter might propeller-mix a slurry for minutes, a factory for days.

 Thus, mixing a new recipe for the first time is a matter of discovering the amount of water and deflocculant you will need to make it work in your process with your priorities.
 Depending on the power of mixing equipment available a target viscosity (TG) is set.
 This TG compensates for the mixing equipment (more viscous if mixing equipment is powerful and slip mixing can be done for many hours, since that will thin the slurry).
 Generally this means starting with about 95% of the recommended amount of water and about 75% of the recommended deflocculant.
 Material is added quickly at first (while mixing) and more and more slowly as the slurry gets heavier and heavier.
 As the slurry becomes too viscous in the latter stages of adding the dry powder it must be determined if water or deflocculant is needed.
 A little of the deflocculant held in reserve is added.
 If a quick response is noted (a thinning of the slurry) more powder is added, otherwise the water held in reserve is added.
-Then more powder is added.
 This process is continued until all the powder has been added (but hopefully not all the deflocculant).
 The objective is to mix all the powder into the slurry while assuring its viscousity is a little higher than the TG.
 Then, something very important is done: The specific gravity (SG) is measured.
-Since the viscous slurry will not float a hydrometer a weight-volume method of measuring it must be done.
+Since the viscous slurry will not float a hydrometer a weight-volume method of measuring it must be employed.
 If the SG is above target, water is added and another measurement done.
 If it is below target a note is made for the next batch and this batch is accepted as off-spec (meaning that less deflocculant will be needed and it will soak molds faster).
 If the SG is near target, then more deflocculant is added (but only to reach the target viscosity).
 Finally, the slurry is power mixed for the longest possible time and fine-tuned.
 Notes are kept regarding changes needed in mixing the next batch.

 When one has done a few of these discovery methods of determining the best powder, water, deflocculant recipes he/she is empowered to evaluate and adjust existing slurries and add scrap material to slurry mixes.